adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 - Local user enumeration

 Outcome:
-- System ownership confirmed
+- System ownership was confirmed
-- Local environment mapped
+- The local environment was mapped
-- No detection triggered
+- No detection was triggered

 ![RDP login and reconnaissance](/Assets/Scenario_1/xfreerdp3-login+reconnaisence.png)